by Jane Alexandra Foster

 Gracie thought her life was over, but destiny had other plans…

 2am.
 Despairing Gracie, (29) climbs the railings of Waterloo bridge, intending to jump, but desperate though she is, she just can’t do it.
 So she stares out over the river, in the depths of despair, and wonders what next?
 However, fate steps in when Ellie, (17), runs headlong onto the bridge, up to Gracie, in fear for her life from another Man who’s chasing her.
 Shocked out of her misery, Gracie helps Ellie, and they escape to the back streets, where Gracie now hopes they’re safe.
 Meanwhile, a Man has also arrived on the other side of the road, and unobserved, quietly shadows the girls, and those chasing Ellie, also do not give up.

 Sometimes, saving the life of another might just be the only way to save your own’

-‘Gracie’ is a magi-real tale, set over one black, frightening, strange night, which will challenge the Girls to their very limits to survive until morning.
-Set against the dramatic, night skylines of Waterloo Bridge, and in an old cargo boat by Battersea Power Station, ‘Gracie’ sets a gothic, fable like tone.
-However, the narrated, dreamlike flashbacks that tell Gracie’s story give the film a vivid heartbeat all its own.
+‘Gracie’ is a magi-real tale, set over one black, frightening, but oddly whimsical night, which will challenge the Girls to their very limits to survive until morning.
+Set against the dramatic, night skylines of Waterloo Bridge, and in an old cargo boat by Battersea Power Station, ‘Gracie’ sets a grainy, retro-esque tone.
+However, the narrated, dreamlike flashbacks that tell Gracie’s story give the film a vivid heartbeat, and a voice all its own.

 Gracie’s lyrical score is by Tandis Jenhudson (‘The March’, ‘ Civilisations’ (BBC) Tandis was also a ‘BAFTA Breakthrough Brit in 2014’.